-I am excited to highlight some of my favourite books which I use in my work as an LGBTQ counsellor and trainer.
-This is part of a series of blogs...
+I am excited to highlight some of my favourite books that I use in my work as an LGBTQ counsellor and trainer.
+This is part of a series of blogs.

 First up is a classic from 2013.